HONORS 135 Ancient & Medieval History

 To study for exams, you should regularly (at least once a week) review your class notes.
 You should also compare and contrast these notes with your textbook and with the issues and trends emphasized in the class description, section I. You will turn in your textbooks during exams to be evaluated by the instructor on how well they have been marked up and noted (10 points each text for each exam).

-Historians often hold different, even conflicting, views about people and events in the past.
-Examining historical controversies should provide you a better understanding of how historians approach facts and form opinions.
-You will manage information, evaluate different historical opinions, analyze arguments, organize your thoughts and present them in a clear written form in order to better understand an historical process.
+Historians often hold different, even conflicting, views about political leaders in the past.
+Researching in order to evaluate a leader should provide you a better understanding of how historians approach facts and form opinions.
+You will manage information, evaluate different historical opinions, analyze arguments, organize your thoughts and present them in a clear written form in order to better understand the historical study of personality and leadership.

 To do this assignment, it is recommended that you follow this procedure:

 2. Start to research the person/event well in advance of the due date.
-Note the two sides to the controversy--you should support one side, the other, or find a decent compromising third position.
+Start to determine what specific grounds or ideologies you will use for evaluation..
 For Essentials on Research from Corgan Library, click here.
 For a sample Research Plan, click here.
 We will be visiting the Corgan Library to revew its resources.

 3. History research requires sources.